ChicoSuave/Backtraking-Maze/README.md

-# Backtraking-Maze
+# Backtracking-Maze

-The Haunted but Magical Maze - Solved with Backtraking
+The Haunted but Magical Maze - Solved with Backtracking

 The Maze Files and Understanding the Maze Itself:
 You are provided a total of 5 text files.
 Inside each text file is a maze.
 Here is a sample below.